egumasa/engagement-annotation-project/docs/Part1_Understanding_Engagement.md

 - I **contend** it's the worst address by a British Prime Minister.
 - **We have to remember that** bobbies move around - and slowly.
 - One of the arrested people **in fact** was a Hindu, a chef from Hong Kong.
+- The scare was enough to close the U.S. Consulate in Hong Kong for a day, though the men **turned out** to be tourists

 [Back to Table 1](#table-1-categories-of-engagement-moves)